geraldmc/bioinformatics_prompts/README.md

 To create a custom template:

-1. Define your discipline-specific details (tools, concepts, file formats)
+1. Define your research_area-specific details (tools, concepts, file formats)
 2. Create few-shot examples with representative queries and responses
 3. Use the `BioinformaticsPrompt` class to structure your template
 4. Validate your template using the validation utilities